Methodology All Trends

 24X7 Support

-A very common thing I noticed was a phenomenon called the “blamesell” game.
+A very common thing I noticed with bad hosting was a phenomenon I call the “blamesell” game.
+(Blame + Upsell)

 Almost makes you feel like you’re getting played!

-A very simple way to detect red flags is:
+A very simple way to detect blamesell is:

 2. They’ll blame anything but themselves when things slow down.